wazo-platform/wazo-acceptance/README.md

 This command will:

-* create a configuration file for your wazo-platform
+* create a configuration file for your Wazo Platform
 * validate wazo-platform installation
 * configure your engine to be ready for testing